rockstor/rockstor-doc/users.rst

 Users view
 ----------

-On the web-ui, click on *System* tab to go to the *System* view.
+In the web-ui, click on *System* tab to go to the *System* view.
 Now click on *Users* in the left sidebar to go to the *Users* view.

 Add a user
 ----------

-On the web-ui, click on *System* tab to go to the *System* view.
+In the web-ui, click on *System* tab to go to the *System* view.
 Now click on *Users* in the left sidebar to go to the *Users* view.
 Click on the **Add User** button and submit the form to add a new user as shown below.